Incident Response Manager (51622)

 - Ability to provide leadership and support across all four phases for the exercise planning cycle (i.e., plan, design, conduct, and assess) to include scheduling, facilitating, and executive briefings

 - Ability to design, develop, execute, and analyze cybersecurity exercise scenarios that test an incident response team proficiency in each phase of an enterprise incident response plan that includes preparation, detection and analysis, containment, eradication, recovery, and post incident activities.

 - Develop key takeaways and lessons learned from exercises to update enterprise Security Operation Center (SOC) and application level standard operating procedures.

 - Update the enterprise cybersecurity incident response plan incorporating best practices, lessons learned from exercises, and key stakeholder input.

 - Review and develop recommendations for current FBI incident response policy based on DOJ guidance, agency regulations, federal and state laws, and industry best practices.

-- Communicate effectively with individuals at all levels of the organization and be responsible for daily collaboration with peers in the Enterprise Information Security Unit and Enterprise Security Operations Center (ESOC).
+- Communicate effectively with individuals at all levels of the organization and be responsible for daily collaboration with peers on the team and client enterprise SOC.

-- Able and trusted to operate with minimal managerial assistance or supervision and capable of communicating with both technical staff and FBI Executive Management.
+- Able and trusted to operate with minimal managerial assistance or supervision and capable of communicating with both technical staff and DOJ component executive management.